stephencrowell/lungair-fhir-server/README.md

 `lungair-fhir-server`.
 The project is designed for use for three different levels of users:
-1. Users who want to generate a FHIR server using the `MIMIC-III` method or the random method.
+1. Users who want to generate a FHIR server using the `MIMIC-III` method or the random method
-2. Users who have their own set of data they want to create a FHIR server for.
+2. Users who have their own set of data they want to create a FHIR server for
-3. Users who have additional Observation types they want to use.
+3. Users who have additional Observation types they want to use

 The sections below describe how to use `lungair-fhir-server` for each type of user.

 ### MIMIC-III and Random Generation
 #### MIMIC-III
 1. Get access to and download [MIMIC-III](https://physionet.org/content/mimiciii/1.4/)
-2. Change the `args` in `data_sources/MIMIC-III.json` to where the MIMIC-III data is and where the MIMIC-III schema is.
+2. Change the `args` in `data_sources/MIMIC-III.json` to where the MIMIC-III data is and where the MIMIC-III schema is
     ```json
     "args":
     {